-In telco environments (see Figure 2) the Dev and initial testing part of the CI-CD chain is typically at the vendor premises and the testing and deployment part is the operator part.
-The Operator part hosts the CI-CD tools which will be responsible for fetching delivered artifacts, triggering tests, collecting test results and data, deploying software to staging/production environment, collecting operational data and sending feedback to the vendor.
+In telco environments (see Figure 2), the coding, initial testing and package part of the CI-CD chain is typically at the vendor premises, and the validation, integration testing and deployment part is at the operator part.
+The CI-CD tools used in the operator part is responsible for fetching delivered artifacts, triggering tests, collecting test results and data, deploying software to staging/production environment, collecting operational data and sending feedback to the vendor.